Tanx: Legacy

 AllMusic wrote that it presaged David Bowie's soul music phase: "It was admirable that Bolan was attempting to broaden the T. Rex sound -- soulful backup singers and horns are heard throughout, a full two years before David Bowie used the same formula for his mega-seller Young Americans".

-Tanx inspired Suede for their Coming Up album as producer Ed Buller related: "The blueprint was Tanx by T. Rex – I actually thought The Slider was a better choice, but Brett (Anderson) always had a different take on things.
+Tanx inspired Britpop band Suede for their 1996 album Coming Up, as producer Ed Buller related: "The blueprint was Tanx by T. Rex – I actually thought The Slider was a better choice, but Brett (Anderson) always had a different take on things.
 I always looked at The Slider as being the ultimate T. Rex album, but he’s right, Tanx is actually a better record, because it’s more interesting.
 Basically, what we did, is that every track started with acoustic guitar, bongos, tambourine and Brett, so it all started life pretty much the same way that Marc Bolan recorded all of his stuff originally.
 He started with an acoustic guitar song and then he’d build it up with guitar and drums and electronics.
 So the foundation of the songs on Coming Up, is a groove made-up out of congas, tambourine and acoustic guitar."
 In 2003, Martin Gore from Depeche Mode recorded in solo two covers from Tanx as extra-tracks of his single "Stardust": "Left Hand Luke and the Beggar Boys", and "Life Is Strange".

 The song "Life Is Strange" was the soundtrack of several scenes of the film Dallas Buyers Club in 2013 in which one of the main characters, Rayon, a trans woman played by Jared Leto, is a big Marc Bolan fan and lives surrounded by pictures of her idol.